the-turing-way/the-turing-way/ACCESSIBILITY.md

 3. **Email the Research Community Manager or project team directly directly**: You can always email the Research Community Manager directly at asteele@turing.ac.uk with direct feedback.
 Alternatively, you can also reach out to her on Slack, or to any of the [project delivery team members](https://github.com/the-turing-way/the-turing-way/blob/main/ways_of_working.md).
 4. **Attend the Accessibility Working Group meeting**: The Accessibility Working Group meetings may be a place where you can deliver feedback in a small group environment.
 These meetings are held on Zoom on the second Monday of each month at 17:00 UK time.
 Please join the #Accessibility channel on slack for more information.

-We recognise that many feedback forms and other forms for gathering feedback can often operate as "blackboxes" that receive information without taking actionable steps to address them.
+We recognise that oftentimes feedback and evaluation forms operate as 'blackboxes' that receive information without taking actionable steps to address them.
+Knowing this, we are actively working to develop processes that enable us to implement feedback and to report transparently.
+These may include:

 Knowing this, we are working to develop processes that enable us to action and report transparently on feedback given through these channels.
 This may include: